barrackboy/shape-assignment/readme.md

 To run this demo locally:

-1. Open `index.html` in your browser to view the demo.
+1. Using a http server, open `index.html` in your browser to view the demo.

 ## Future Enhancements